randarihany/Ivolve_OJT_Labs/kubernetes/Lab27/README.md

 ![image](https://github.com/user-attachments/assets/a1da9bad-8d76-49be-b771-b540a2ce1319)

-:blue_circle: Create a YAML File for MySQL StatefulSet with 3 Replicas YAML configuration for creating a StatefulSet for a MySQL database with 3 replicas.
+🔵 **Create a YAML File for MySQL StatefulSet with 3 Replicas:**

+YAML configuration for creating a StatefulSet for a MySQL database with 3 replicas.

-:blue_circle: Write a YAML File to Define a Service for the MySQL StatefulSet To enable the pods in the StatefulSet to communicate with each other and be accessible externally (if necessary), you need to define a service.
+🔵 **Write a YAML File to Define a Service for the MySQL StatefulSet:**

+To enable the pods in the StatefulSet to communicate with each other and be accessible externally (if necessary), you need to define a service.
 YAML file to define a headless service for the StatefulSet.